danielsauter/rapid-android-development/chapter1.md

 Let's run the sketch on a real Android device.
 First you'll need to check which version of Android it's running.
 Then you'll need to connect the device to your computer with a USB cable and enable USB debugging.

 To determine which version of Android you're running, go to the home screen, tap Settings and then tap "About phone" (or "About phone/tablet") at the bottom of the menu that appears.
-Look for the version of Android that is installed on your device under &lquot;Android version&rquot; and make a note.
+Look for the version of Android that is installed on your device under "Android version" and make a note.
 The procedure for enabling USB debugging depends on that number.
 Now connect your device to your desktop.

 * If you're running version 4.2 Jelly Bean or a more recent version of Android, activate the hidden "Developer options" menu by tapping "Build number" at the bottom of the "About phone/tablet" menu five times.
 Then navigate to the Settings &mapsto; "Developer options" menu and check "USB Debugging."
 To respond to the warning that "USB debugging is intended for development purposes only," tap OK.